Abdominal Wall Reconstruction

 A weak area of the abdominal wall occurs at the umbilicus, or belly button.
 The area is weak, because of the way that babies are formed in the uterus and the umbilical cord.
 Umbilical hernias do not tend to become overly large, but they can be bothersome and painful.
 There is also a small risk that a loop of intestine becomes caught outside the abdominal wall and the bowel loop can strangulate and die.
 This is a rare but potentially very serious condition.

 There are two very different ways to repair umbilical hernias.
 One method makes an incision around the belly button, and uses stitches or even a piece of mesh to reinforce the weak area.
-This procedure is typically done by a general surgeon.
-A completely different method of repair involves an incision near the pubic hair, lifting the skin, and bringing the entire length of the stomach muscles together from the breast bone (the lower aspect of the sternum) to the pubic bone.
+A completely different method of repair involves an incision near the pubic hair, lifting the skin, and repairing the stomach muscles back together from the breast bone (the lower aspect of the sternum) to the pubic bone.
 The umbilical hernia is therefore repaired essentially over a much longer area, rather than stitches just at the hernia site.
 This repair involves both the hernia repair, and the same techniques used for an abdominoplasty, or tummy tuck.
 Part of the procedure is paid for by your insurance plan, but there are extra charges to the patient for the surgeon's fee and for the operating room for the cosmetic aspects of the procedure.

 Some of the most difficult hernias to repair are the hernias associated with ostomies, or exit sites of the bowel.
 This could include colostomies, ileostomies, or ileal conduits for patients who have had their bladders removed.
 In general, Dr. Dumanian attempts to repair the site where the colostomy exits the abdominal wall.
 This involves decreasing the abdominal pressure with the separation of parts procedure, weakening the abdomen a bit to there is not as much pressure on the bowel at the stoma exit site.
 It also involves the re-repair of the stoma exit site, usually with a piece of mesh.
 Of course, use of mesh has its own potential complications including possible infection and need for removal.
 Dr. Dumanian will need a CT scan for planning the procedure, to make sure there are no other hernias or bowel problems that would need to be addressed.